Michael Rault

-Michael Rault (born 22 January 1989) is a Canadian singer-songwriter and guitarist.
+Michael Rault (born 22 January 1989) is a Canadian producer, engineer, singer-songwriter and guitarist.
 He was born in Edmonton, Alberta.

 Career

 Rault released Living Daylight in 2015.
 The album received a rating of 7.3 on Pitchfork.
 The single "Nothing Means Nothing" was premiered by Spin magazine.
 In 2018, he released It's A New Day Tonight on Wick Records, the indie rock subsidiary of Daptone Records.
 Rault has shared stages with Charles Bradley, Whitney, and Dent May.